 1. Choking hazards

 Choking hazards like little toys or even small parts of bigger toys.
-Foods can be choking hazards as well.
-Watch out for grapes, popcorn, nuts, gum, marshmallows, cheese, and fruit chunks.
+Foods such as grapes, popcorn, nuts, gum, marshmallows, cheese, and fruit chunks can also be choking hazards.

 2. Poisonous chemicals, objects & liquids